Driveway Maintenance: How To Prevent Cracks And Wear

 8. Address Root Problems

-If there are large trees or shrubs near your driveway, their roots may be growing underneath the surface.
+If there are large trees or shrubs near me driveway, their roots may be growing underneath the surface.
 Over time, these roots can push upward, causing the driveway to crack or buckle.
 The root systems of trees seek out moisture, and a well-watered driveway area can encourage roots to grow closer to the surface, eventually leading to upheaval in the material.
 If you suspect tree roots are an issue, consider installing a root barrier between the trees and your driveway.

 9. Resurface When Necessary